Kushdeveloper68/event-hospitality-platform/README.md

 ⚠️ This is proprietary software.
 All rights reserved.
 See LICENSE for details.
-Unauthorized use or distribution is prohibited.
+Unauthorized code copy and use or distribution is prohibited.
 <div align="center">

 <img src="./frontend/public/event-logo-with-icon-and-name-with-dark-bg.png" alt="EventCure Logo" width="300" />